Visas to SRAS Destinations

 - Kazakhstan.
 No visa is needed for stays up to 30 days.
 Read more.

 - Latvia.
 US citizens can stay visa-free for 180 days in total (you will extend your stay with the authorities after the first 90 days for another 90 days).
-Longer programs can be arranged via a residence permit (inquire with us if you may plan to do this).
 Read more.

 Visa Required

-At present, it is also possible to receive your visa at the Manas Airport upon entry, before going to passport control, but this involves more steps on your part so we highly recommend that you follow our guidance and get the e-visa ahead of time so you can simply proceed to passport control upon your arrival.
+At present, it is also possible to receive a visa at the Manas Airport upon entry, before going to passport control, but this involves more steps on your part so we highly recommend that you follow our guidance and get the visa once you are in Kyrgyzstan so you can simply proceed to passport control upon your arrival.

 Nuances: